sarahstrong314/MCR3U/1 - Quadratics/1 - Quadratic Relations.md

 ### Key features of Parabolas
+* All parabolas either open up, or open down.
+It opens up when *a* is positive, and opens down when *a* is negative.
 * The **y-intercept** is the coordinates on a parabola that lie on the y-axis.
 All parabolas have exactly one y-intercept.
 * The **roots** (also known as **zeroes**) are coordinates on the parabola that lie on the x-axis.
 All parabolas have either zero, one, or two roots.
 * The **vertex** of a parabola is the extreme point.
-If the leading coefficient of the quadratic is positive, it is a minimum value, and if the leading coefficient is negative, it is a maximum value..
-* All parabolas have either a **maximum value** or **minimum value**.
-It is the y-coordinate of the vertex.
+The y-value of this vertex is a **minimum value** when *a* is positive, and a **maximum value** when *a* is negative.
 * The **axis of symmetry** is the vertical line of symmetry of the parabola.
-The equation for the axis of symmetry is in the form x = a, where a is the x-coordinate of the vertex, or the average x-coordinate of the roots.
+The equation for the axis of symmetry is in the form x = h, where *h* is the x-coordinate of the vertex, or the average x-coordinate of the roots.

 ### Real-life Quadratic Relations